Frequently Asked Questions (FAQ)

 Candidates who have valid reasons (e.g. Hospitalisation medical leave or compassionate reasons) for missing the exam are required to appeal and submit the relevant documents to NTUC LearningHub in person within 7 days from the exam date.

 Candidates who are on Hospitalisation Leave must produce a valid Hospitalisation Leave Certificate and it must contain the following:

 The Licensed Doctor’s Clinic Name, Address and Contact Number

 Outpatient Sick Leave from hospitals or GPs are NOT accepted.

 Candidates who are unable to sit for the examination due to compassionate reasons must produce a valid death certificate and proof of relation.

-If Candidate is unable to turn up for the examination with valid reasons, Candidate can either opt for reschedule of examination dates or refund.
+If Candidate is unable to turn up for the examination with valid reasons, Candidate can either opt for reschedule of examination dates or refund, subjected to approval.

 All appeals are subjected to the approval of NTUC LearningHub.
 All applications are subjected to an administrative charge of $85.60 (Incl.
 GST) per candidate per transaction.

 When can you expect to receive the Examination results?